PaperStrike/Pjax/README.md

 - `X-Requested-With: Fetch`
 - `X-PJAX: true`
 - `X-PJAX-Selectors` —
-  A serialized JSON array of selectors, taken from `options.selectors`.
+  A serialized JSON array of selectors, taken from [`selectors`](#selectors).
 You can use this to send back only the elements that Pjax will use to switch, instead of sending the whole page.
 Note that you may need to deserialize this on the server (Such as by using `JSON.parse`)

 ## DOM Ready State